evecommander/esi-client-php/docs/Api/CorporationApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **getCorporationsCorporationIdContainersLogs**
-> \Swagger\Client\Model\GetCorporationsCorporationIdContainersLogs200Ok[] getCorporationsCorporationIdContainersLogs($corporation_id, $datasource, $if_none_match, $page, $token, $user_agent, $x_user_agent)
+> object[] getCorporationsCorporationIdContainersLogs($corporation_id, $datasource, $if_none_match, $page, $token)

 Get all corporation ALSC logs

-Returns logs recorded in the past seven days from all audit log secure containers (ALSC) owned by a given corporation  ---  This route is cached for up to 600 seconds  --- Requires one of the following EVE corporation role(s): Director
+Returns logs recorded in the past seven days from all audit log secure containers (ALSC) owned by a given corporation  --- Alternate route: `/dev/corporations/{corporation_id}/containers/logs/`  Alternate route: `/v2/corporations/{corporation_id}/containers/logs/`  --- This route is cached for up to 600 seconds  --- Requires one of the following EVE corporation role(s): Director

 ### Example
 ```php